pgsleepy/ultimatexr.io-1/content/api/M_UltimateXR_Devices_UxrControllerInput_GetButtonsPressUp.md

 # UxrControllerInput.GetButtonsPressUp Method

-Check if the given button or buttons aren't being pressed in the current frame but were during the previous frame (release press).
+Checks if the given button or buttons aren't being pressed in the current frame but were during the previous frame (release press).

 **Namespace:**&nbsp;<a href="N_UltimateXR_Devices">UltimateXR.Devices</a><br />**Assembly:**&nbsp;UltimateXR (in UltimateXR.dll) Version: 0.0.0.0